Outperforming the Competition

 Originally Published April 25, 2008

-An integral part of success for any business, (regardless of industry) is the comparison of one's online & offline performance, as compared to the competition.
+An integral key to success for any business, (regardless of industry) is the need to review online & offline performance, as compared to the competition.

-- Is the website ahead of the curve, or is it lagging behind?
+- Is the company's overall marketing collateral ahead of the curve?

-- What social medias do most competitors in the industry use?
+- What social media platforms are most competitors using?

 - Does the competition's website rank higher in search results, potentially obtaining more visitors and sales?